trinsic-id/v2-sdk/connect/dotnet/docs/SessionsApi.md

 <a id="listsessions"></a>
 # **ListSessions**
-> ListSessionsResponseV1 ListSessions (ListSessionsRequest? listSessionsRequest = null)
+> ListSessionsResponse ListSessions (ListSessionsRequest? listSessionsRequest = null)